Local system

 In mathematics, a local system (or a system of local coefficients) on a topological space X is a tool from algebraic topology which interpolates between cohomology with coefficients in a fixed abelian group A, and general sheaf cohomology in which coefficients vary from point to point.
 Local coefficient systems were introduced by Norman Steenrod in 1943.

-The category of perverse sheaves on a manifold is equivalent to the category of local systems on the manifold.
+Local systems are the building blocks of more general tools, such as constructible and perverse sheaves.

 Definition

 Let X be a topological space.
-A local system (of abelian groups/modules/...) on X is a locally constant sheaf (of abelian groups/modules...) on X. In other words, a sheaf $\mathcal{L}$ is a local system if every point has an open neighborhood $U$ such that the restricted sheaf $\mathcal{L}|_U$ is isomorphic to the sheafification of some constant presheaf.
+A local system (of abelian groups/modules...) on X is a locally constant sheaf (of abelian groups/of modules...) on X. In other words, a sheaf $\mathcal{L}$ is a local system if every point has an open neighborhood $U$ such that the restricted sheaf $\mathcal{L}|_U$ is isomorphic to the sheafification of some constant presheaf.